Atem18/atemlire/_posts/2020-07-05-how-to-easily-create-your-own-adblock-using-dnsmasq.md

 ## Configuration

-We move the original file in case we want to restore it
+We copy the original file in case we want to restore it

 ```bash
 cp /etc/dnsmasq.conf /etc/dnsmasq.conf.ori